-Mulching: Protect the roots in winter against the chill by applying a thick layer of pine needles, bark or wood.
+Protect the roots in winter against the chill by applying a thick layer of pine needles, bark or wood.
 Keep the mulch about 2 inches from the trunk.
-The mulch will also help with keeping the soil moist.

-Fertilizing: In spring the tree can be fertilize with an evergreen tree plant food.
+3. Fertilizing: In spring, the tree can be fertilized with an evergreen tree plant food.